-On Saturday, I ran the Scott Coffee 8k.
+On Saturday, I ran the Scott Coffee 8k (Moorestown, NJ).
 Even though my local running store sponsors it, I’ve only run the race one other time in 2015.
 It’s always a hot, humid, weekend and this year was no different.
 That being said, Moorestown is beautiful and I enjoy the race and seeing friends.
 Plus, every race participant gets a free bag of coffee.

-Anyway, I arrived around 7:30, did 2 miles of warmup and then relaxed.
-The race starts at 8:35.
+Anyway, I arrived to the race start in Moorestown around 7:30, did 2 miles of warmup and then relaxed.
+The Scott Coffee 8k starts at 8:35.
 I chatted with a few friends and before I knew it, we were off.

 I’ve been attempting to find a new racing shoe, and this time I used the Reebok Floatride Run Fast Pro.
 I don’t regret that decision and I liked it for the race distance.
 By the end, my feet were burning so I doubt it will be a marathon shoe for me.

-As we were off, I realized I felt decent.
+As we were off for the Scott Coffee 8k, I realized I felt decent.
 I hadn’t felt great all week so I was surprised my legs actually didn’t feel too bad.
 Since the race is bigger, I was surrounded by people including some random guy who couldn’t stop yelling.
 He wasn’t really talking to anyone but just talking for the sake of talking.
 Thankfully, I dropped him after about a mile.
-We hit the first mile in 6:29 which I was pleased with.
+We hit the first mile of the Scott Coffee 8k in 6:29 which I was pleased with.

 The next mile, I stuck with a couple of women and we ultimately ran the entire race together.
 At each water station, I grabbed water.
 It was so hot and humid.
 There was also a sprinkler and I ran through that too.
 I hit the second mile in 6:31 and was pleased.